-Winds will shift to the northwest at 10 to 15 knots on Monday.
-Wave heights will be from 2-4 feet.
-Swells will run around 1 to 2 feet on the Albemarle and Pamlico Sounds.
+North winds at 20 to 30 knots overnight diminishing to 15 to 20 knots Friday through Saturday.
+Wave heights will be 3 to 6 feet near shore.
+Swells will be around 1 to 2 feet on the Albemarle and Pamlico Sounds.

 Viewers with disabilities can get assistance accessing this station's FCC Public Inspection File by contacting the station with the information listed below.
 Questions or concerns relating to the accessibility of the FCC's online public file system should be directed to the FCC at 888-225-5322, 888-835-5322 (TTY), or firstname.lastname@example.org.